ULHPC/tutorials/advanced/R/README.md

 -------------------
 # R Tutorial
 Through this tutorial you will learn how to use R from your local machine or from one of the [UL HPC platform](http://hpc.uni.lu) clusters.
-We will also use the powerfull `ggplot` library to generate nice graphics and export them as pdf files.
+We will also use the `ggplot` library to generate nice graphics and export them as pdf files.
+Then, we will see how to organize and group data.
+Finally we will illustrate how R can benefit from multicore and cluster parallelization.

 ## Pre-requisites

-### On your local machine
+### Optional: On your local machine
 First of all, let's install R. You will find releases for various distributions available at [CRAN Archive](http://cran.r-project.org/).
 Once installed, to use R interactive session interface, simply open a terminal and type: